harness/developer-hub/docs/software-engineering-insights/sei-technical-reference/dora-metrics-calculation/dora-lead-time-calculation.md

 ### Average

-When configured to calculate the Lead Time as the Average across all the stages, the individual lead time for each stage is calculated as the average across all the tickets, The overall lead time is then calculated as the sum of all the stages.
+When configured to calculate the Lead Time as the **Average time in stage**, the individual lead time for each stage is calculated as the average across all the tickets, The overall lead time is then calculated as the sum of all the stages.

 ### Median